HYDRABLOOMER/HACKATHON/FEATURES.md

 ### **What it does**

 Users engage with short, contextual learning content followed by lightweight quizzes tied to real environmental issues and current conditions.
+A quiz is generated in which users can participate and compete in real time.

 ### **Why it exists**